gnubodhi/Dans-Soil-Alchemy/README.md

 Once compost is partially broken down and earthy-smelling, transfer to a **curing bin** (e.g. an Aerobin) with internal airflow for 2–3 months, length of time needed is dependent on moisture levels and temperature.

-This allows the compost to stabilise fully.
+This allows the compost to stabilize fully.
 Check for even moisture and proper aeration.
-It should smell sweet and have the texture of a rainforrest surface.
+It should smell sweet and have the texture of a rainforest surface.

 ### ✅ Safety Benefit:
 Produces **fully mature compost** that’s safe for direct use on food crops.
-Nutrients are stabilised, acidity reduced.
+Nutrients are stabilized, acidity reduced.

 ---